 Friday - Field Trips

-We will have a party and dance on Wednesday October 31st from 1:00 - 3:00 pm.
+We will have a party and dance on Thursday October 31st from 1:30 - 3:00 pm.
 Students may bring costumes to change into.
 No candy, weapons, bloody or grotesque costumes, please!
 See the party sign-up at the classroom door.
-Early pick-up at 3:00 pm!

 Thanks to all of our happy camping Moose Tracks parents for their support of our Fall Family Campout.
-We had a wonderful time together!
+Even though the weather was icy the spirits were warm and we had a wonderful time together.
 Teachers and students gained much from the team building and group projects and we all appreciated your help and team spirit.

 Upper Elementary Update